Skip to main content

 The 18th Century Drawing Room, History

 Unlike the excess inspired by the Gilded Age and Industrialism, the decor of the 18th century drawing room reflected the Enlightenment-era shift toward politeness, conversation, and social ritual.
-The space would serve for tea services, musical performances, games of card, and refined discourse.
+The space would serve for tea services, musical performances, card games, and refined discourse.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Middle-class+drawing+room+in+Blackheath%2C+London%2C+1841%2C+painted+by+James+Holland%0D%0AWikipedia%3B+ACD+Sept.+2025">Middle-class drawing room in Blackheath, London, 1841, painted by James Holland<br />